Blagoj5/gen-rf/README.md

 # gen-rf

-Generates jsx or tsx file together with spec(test) file with a predefined snippet.
+Generates jsx or tsx file together with test or styles files, all with predefined snippets.

 Component name is validated before usage (example for file: primary-button, component will be called PrimaryButton).